Are you looking for ways to get around Turkey? Then you are in the right place. This guide shows you how easy it is to use buses in Turkey.

 Bus From Istanbul To Ankara

-There are buses available that run between Istanbul and Ankara.
-These two major cities in Turkey are well-connected by a network of bus services, making it a popular and convenient mode of transportation for travelers.
+Buses run between Istanbul and Ankara.
+This network of bus services well-connects these two major cities in Turkey, making it a popular and convenient mode of transportation for travelers.

 The bus journey between Istanbul and Ankara usually takes around 5 to 7 hours, depending on traffic and the specific bus service you choose.
 Buses depart from various bus terminals in Istanbul, such as Esenler Otogar (main bus station), and arrive at the main bus terminal in Ankara, AŞTİ (Ankara Şehirlerarası Terminal İşletmesi).